korchasa/awesome-chatgpt/readme.md

 ### Web applications

+- [Niek/chatgpt-web](https://github.com/Niek/chatgpt-web) - ChatGPT web interface using the OpenAI API
 - [anse-app/chatgpt-demo](https://github.com/anse-app/chatgpt-demo) - Minimal UI for ChatGPT.
 - [deiucanta/chatpad](https://github.com/deiucanta/chatpad) - Chatpad AI is a premium quality UI for ChatGPT.
 It is a free and open source app developed using React.js.
 It is privacy focused, without tracking, cookies or data sharing.
 Users can self-host it using Docker or deploy it on various platforms like Easypanel, Netlify, Vercel, and Railway.
 - [guangzhengli/ChatFiles](https://github.com/guangzhengli/ChatFiles) - ChatFiles is a desktop application that allows users to upload files and have a conversation with them using an AI chatbot.
 It uses GPT-3.5 for the chatbot and llama_index for file indexing.
 - [hahahumble/speechgpt](https://github.com/hahahumble/speechgpt) - SpeechGPT is a web application that enables you to converse with ChatGPT.
+- [huggingface/chat-ui](https://github.com/huggingface/chat-ui) - A chat interface using open source models, eg OpenAssistant.
+It is a SvelteKit app and it powers the [HuggingChat app on hf.co/chat](https://huggingface.co/chat).
 - [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - An open source ChatGPT UI
 - [polterguy/magic](https://github.com/polterguy/magic) - Magic allows you to put ChatGPT on your website and have it say whatever you _want_ it to say.
 - [waylaidwanderer/PandoraAI](https://github.com/waylaidwanderer/PandoraAI) - PandoraAI is a web chat client powered by node-chatgpt-api, allowing users to easily chat with multiple AI systems while also offering support for custom presets.
 With its seamless and convenient design, PandoraAI provides an engaging conversational AI experience.